Supporting New Research

 Important Information Regarding Submissions

-Decision announcements will be made in late March, 2020 with the funding cycle to begin on or about April, 1, 2020 lasting one year.
-A second year of funding is contingent upon positive review of the P&F year one progress report.
+Decision announcements will be made in late March 2021 with the funding cycle to begin on or about April 1, 2021, lasting one year.
+The second year of funding is contingent upon a positive review of the P&F year one progress report.

 As noted above a major purpose of the P&F program is to help prepare new faculty for successfully submitting competitive grants to the NIH.
-We therefore require submissions to be in the NIH format, but the Research Plan is limited to five pages.
+Therefore, we require submissions to be in the NIH format, but the Research Plan is limited to five pages.

 The five-page Research Plan should include: